rholst1/LibraryProject/README.md

 Put library.csv and LibraryProject.jar in the same folder.
 If you copied the project they are already.

-java -jar <filepath\LibraryProject.jar>
+Make sure you have no white spaces in your pathfile, it don't work for me atleast on win 10.

+cd <filepath to project> // if you are not in the current directory while executing next command the program can't find library.csv java -jar <filepath\LibraryProject.jar>

 **Eclipse IDE:**